This topic describes the Activate method, which activates an A/B test for the specified user to start an experiment.

 This method requires an experiment key, user ID, and (optionally) attributes.
 The experiment key must match the experiment key you created when you set up the experiment in the Optimizely app.
 The user ID string uniquely identifies the participant in the experiment.

 If the user qualifies for the experiment, the method returns the variation key that was chosen.
-If the user was not eligible—for example, because the experiment was not running in this environment or the user did not match the targeting attributes and audience conditions—then the method returns null.
+If the user was not eligible—for example, because the experiment was not running in this environment or the user didn't match the targeting attributes and audience conditions—then the method returns null.

 Activate respects the configuration of the experiment specified in the datafile.
 The method: